This Oak Bench Makeover will show you that a bad paint job can be remedied with time and a lot of patience.

 Step 4: Sand and Apply Top Coat

-I used my sander and distressed the edges a bit, then I filled the sprayer back up with top coat and sprayed once more.
+I used my sander and distressed the edges a bit, then I filled the sprayer back up with top coat and sprayed once more, lightly sanded, and sprayed again.
 Isn’t it cute?
 For the time being, this cutie is sitting in my bedroom until I get the mudroom finished.
-I will, of course, share that with you, too!